save 30% on current costs

 When should I get rid of my shed?

-Unlike a lot of other unwanted items in the home and garden, there are plenty of reasons to explore shed disposal, even when they’re in good working order.
+Unlike many other unwanted items in the home and garden, there are plenty of reasons to explore shed disposal, even when they’re in good working order.

-A lot of sheds are thrown away simply because people who move into a new home want to make more space in their garden.
+Lots of sheds are thrown away simply because people who move into a new home want more space in their garden.
 Even if they’re structurally sound, they can be ugly fixtures that even a lick of paint won’t fix.
 If you decide to overhaul your garden with decking or gravel, you might not need anything more than a cabinet to store your tools – and getting rid of your shed would unlock even more room.

 Sometimes, it’s just a case of wanting a bigger shed.
 Having enough space for your garden tools is obviously good, but you might want more space for a desk, chair, or even a TV and fridge – why not?
 You might as well make the most of your private hideaway, especially when you could be pretending to fix something that’s not broken in the slightest, and just watch the snooker with a tinnie instead.

-In the worst-case scenario, older brick sheds can even have asbestos: everyone’s favourite fireproof substance until the 1970s, when we finally realised it caused serious lung conditions and cancer.
-If yours has this, it’s best to steer entirely clear of it and call in the experts – the Health and Safety Executive estimates 5,000 people die each year from asbestos-related illness.
+In the worst-case scenario, older brick sheds can even have asbestos – everyone’s favourite fireproof substance until the 1970s, when we finally realised it caused serious lung conditions and cancer.
+If your shed contains asbestos, it’s best to steer entirely clear of it and call in the experts – the Health and Safety Executive estimates 5,000 people die each year from asbestos-related illness.

 14 day price match guarantee